nawaltahir/DevelopersHub_Corporation/README.md

 ---

 ## Dataset Used
-We used a house price dataset in a CSV file from Kaggle, which includes following features:
+We used a house price dataset in a CSV file from Kaggle, which includes the following features:

 - price
 - area